moshtix/show-us-what-you-got/test-five/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands
+# Build the React App

+1. Go to the the react application folder `app`
+2. Install npm dependencies with `npm i`
-* `npm run build`   compile typescript to js
+3. Run `npm run build`

-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template
+# Deploy the CDK
+1. from the root directory, install npm dependencies with `npm i`
+2. Then run `cdk bootstrap`
+2. Deploy the CDK with `cdk deploy`